Review: Sennheiser HD 4.50 BTNC

 Styling & Features

 The HD 4.40 and HD 4.50 headphones are both very simple, attractive headphones.
 While still being full-size headphones, they don’t look that large and are generally pretty inconspicuous.
-Like the HD 4.40, the HD 4.50 have an impressive build quality and attention to detail, though I actually prefer the 4.40’s black-and-titanium color scheme over the 4.50’s black-and-bright-silver look, but that’s simply personal preference.
+Like the HD 4.40, the HD 4.50 have an impressive build quality and attention to detail.
+Upon their original release, I preferred the 4.40’s black-and-titanium color scheme over the 4.50’s black-and-bright-silver look, but luckily Sennheiser now offers an all-black version of the HD 4.50 and hot damn, they look nice—the best of the bunch, in my opinion.

 The left ear cup houses an NFC panel, while the right cup is home to several multi-purpose buttons, a microUSB port (for charging only) and a 3.5mm jack for passive use.
 Noise cancelling can be used during 3.5mm connection.
 In addition to noise cancelling, the feature set includes bluetooth 4.0, AptX codec (with a compatible phone), NFC, and so-so phone call quality.